 Secure the world's future.

-Work towards global peace and justice by learning how to respond to conflict with International Security Studies.
+Work toward global peace and justice with a master’s degree in global affairs, specializing in International Security Studies.

 Whether it’s war, intelligence, non-violent resistance, cybersecurity, or military reform, the study of national and international security requires a comprehensive approach.